Averaging (under insurance)

-This means the policyholder would only receive $1666 (less any The amount a person does not get back from the insurer when they make a claim on their insurance.
-For example, if a car is insured for an agreed value of $10 000 with an excess of $1000, the insurer will pay only $9000 on a claim if the car is written off.) towards the replacement of the stereo and would need to pay at least $334 of the loss themselves.
+This means the policyholder would only receive $1666 (less any excess) towards the replacement of the stereo and would need to pay at least $334 of the loss themselves.

 A person entitled to cover under an insurance contract cannot have a claim denied simply because they are not named in the policy (ss 20, 48 IC Act).
 For example, a home contents insurance policy that extends coverage to a policyholder’s family and their belongings will cover the policyholder’s spouse and children even though they are not named in the insurance documents.

-A third-party (1) Someone whose money or property is being looked after for them by someone else (called a trustee).
-(2) A person who is left something in a will, also sometimes called a legatee.
-See also trust. is a person who is not a A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. to an insurance policy.
+A third-party beneficiary is a person who is not a party to an insurance policy.
 The June 2013 reforms to the IC Act introduced a new term to the IC Act: ‘a third-party beneficiary’.